To protect you, we currently have the following measures in place for our sessions:

 - Likewise, if any of our own team meet the criteria above, they are being asked to stay home.

 - If everything is okay with your pre-screen assessment, a member of our team will come outside to escort you and your dog from your car.
-We will ask you to walk (socially distanced) with us and your dog to the venue or mobile unit entrance, where we will then take your dog into the venue.
+We will ask you to walk (socially distanced) with us and your dog to the venue or mobile unit entrance, where we will then take your dog into the venue while you stay outside.
 Likewise, when the donation is finished, we will ask you to meet us at the entrance to walk back to your car.
 Please ensure your dog is wearing a lead and ready to be passed to us when we come out to you.
 Dogs must be wearing a lead and be under the control of the owner or a member of our team at all times.
 We fully appreciate and understand that some owners might be uneasy about their dogs taking part in the process themselves.
 We will give your dog plenty of reassurance and treats, as always, to ensure they are happy.
 If you are unhappy about your dog coming into the session alone, we ask that you cancel your appointment.
 You know welfare is at the heart of what we do and if your dog is showing any signs of anxiety, we will bring them back to you straight away.

 - All owners are being asked to wear a face covering when attending your appointment, walking with our team, speaking with our team and passing your dog to us.
 This is so we can protect each other as much as possible.
 We appreciate that wearing a face covering can be detrimental to the health of some so understand there may be some exceptions to this, but please do wear one if you are able to